Do you have an innovative idea to help people with epilepsy and seizures?

 - Overall Impression

-Selected Proposals/Finalists: As many as five (5) finalists will be selected to present at the 2014 Epilepsy Pipeline Update Conference (San Francisco, June 5–7, 2014).
+As many as six (6) finalists will be selected to present at the 2018 Epilepsy Pipeline Conference (San Francisco, CA, February 22-23, 2018).
 Each presenter will have 5 minutes to present the concept, followed by 5 minutes of questioning.
 The "Shark Tank" event will feature live voting among audience members and a panel of judges (Sharks) representative of industry, advocacy, investors, and the research and medical communities.
-The winning project, or projects, deemed to be the most innovative will be announced at the conclusion of the competition on Friday, June 6th.
+The winning project, or projects, deemed to be the most innovative will be announced at the conclusion of the competition.